itsmiir/qpy/doc/quick-start.md

 >>> power*hr
 36000.0 J
 ```
-you will see that quantipy automatically converts units to their most simple form. `kg*m/s = N*s`. we can do more with this. let's find out how much kinetic energy our mass has:
+you will see that quantipy automatically converts units to their most simple form; `kg*m/s = N*s`. we can do more with this. let's find out how much kinetic energy our mass has:
 ```py
 >>> KE = 1/2*m*v**2
 >>> KE